yjportfolio/yjportfolio/README.md

 - 👋 Hi, I’m @yjportfolio ..... a self taught python programmer and data analyst, I constantly acquiring knowledge and skills to boost my portfolio and working towards my goal to be a data scientist.
 - 👀 I’m interested in ..... data science, database and programming.
 This github was created to showcase my dashboard portfolio that I implemented through the etl process from python programming.
 - 📦 The python package/library that I use often ..... numpy, pandas, matplotlib, seaborn, plotly.
-- 🌱 I’m currently learning ..... data science in particular, hypothesis testing and the techniques to formulate null hypothesis vs alternative hypothesis.
+- 🌱 I’m currently learning ..... in particular hypothesis testing, and the techniques to formulate null hypothesis vs alternative hypothesis.
-- 💞️ I’m looking to collaborate on ..... we can connect, exchange pointers and discuss further.
+- 💞️ I’m looking to collaborate on ..... let us connect to exchange pointers and discuss further.
 - 📫 How to reach me ...
 - ⚡ Fun fact: ...